eclipse-keyple/keyple-website/content/learn/build-your-first-app/cpp-app.md

 {{% callout info %}}
 Prerequisites

 Here are the prerequisites to build the keyple components (dynamic libraries):
 * G++ 6 and higher, MSVC++ 14 (other compilers untested)
 * [CMake](https://cmake.org/)
-* libpcsclite1 package installed (Linux) to build the PC/SC plugin
+* libpcsclite1 and libpcsclite-dev packages installed (Linux) to build the PC/SC plugin
 {{% /callout %}}

 In this guide, the Keyple components and application are build under Linux using CMake as build automation tool.